 Field-hunting tip

-Look in serpentinized ultramafic rocks and hydrothermal deposits country — that is the host setting where heazlewoodite typically forms.
+Look in serpentinized ultramafic rocks and hydrothermal deposits country, the host setting where heazlewoodite typically forms.
 If you start seeing serpentine, magnetite, chromite in float, you are in the right ground.
 Field specimens usually show a massive, granular, or as rare small crystals habit, so train your eye for that shape before scanning the outcrop.